Guidance to commemorate Remembrance Day safely – Warwickshire County Council

 For residents

 This year will feel very different.
-For the first time in history, the annual ceremony at the Cenotaph will be closed to members of the public, with people encouraged instead to join together for a national moment of silence at 11am as the service is broadcast nationwide.
+For the first time in history, the annual ceremony at the Cenotaph will be closed to members of the public, with people encouraged instead to take part in a national moment of silence at 11am as the service is broadcast nationwide.

 With a few notable exceptions, it will not be possible for members of the public to spectate at many Remembrance Day and Armistice Day events in 2020.